fastlane/fastlane/internal/notes/ci_and_developer_config.md

 ## The numbers

+Every figure in this note came off specific hardware, and none of it generalises on its own.
+One developer machine with 14 cores; GitHub's hosted runners as they were in September 2026, reporting 3 cores on macOS and 4 on Linux and Windows.
+A different core count, a different Xcode, or a runner generation change moves all of it.
+Treat the shape of the curves as the finding and the absolute numbers as illustrations; `rake test_tune` is how you get numbers for a machine that is not one of these.

 A developer machine with 14 cores, against a macOS runner with 3 and a Linux runner with 4:

 | Workers | 14 cores, local | macOS runner, 3 cores | Linux runner, 4 cores |